 Fujifilm X30 versus Canon G1 X Mark II

-The Fujifilm X30 and the Canon PowerShot G1 X Mark II are two digital cameras that were revealed to the public, respectively, in August 2014 and February 2014.
+The Fujifilm X30 and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in August 2014 and February 2014.
 Both the X30 and the G1X Mark II are fixed lens compact cameras that are based on a 2/3 (X30) and an 1.5-inch sensor.
 The Fujifilm has a resolution of 12 megapixel, whereas the Canon provides 13 MP.

 The physical size and weight of the Fujifilm X30 and the Canon G1 X Mark II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X30 – represents 100 percent across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X30 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 and the Canon G1 X Mark IIare of equal size.
 However, the G1X Mark II is markedly heavier (31 percent) than the X30.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that neither the X30 nor the G1X Mark II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.